confluentinc/ksql/docs/developer-guide/processing-log.rst

 Log Stream
 ==========

-The recommended way to use the query processing log is to configure it to write entries back to Kafka.
-Then, you can configure KSQL to setup a stream over the topic automatically.
+We recommend configuring the query processing log to write entries back to Kafka.
+This way, you can configure KSQL to set up a stream over the topic automatically.

-To log to Kafka, you need to set up a Kafka appender and setup a special layout for formatting the log entries as JSON:
+To log to Kafka, set up a Kafka appender and a special layout for formatting the log entries as JSON:

 ::